JimBuzbee/matter-controller/README.md

 ![image of example selection page](https://raw.githubusercontent.com/JimBuzbee/matter-controller/main/public/index.png)

-Once the webshell server is running, the easiest want to get started with a Matter device, is to use one that has already been commissioned via Google/Apple/Home Assistant/etc. In the appropriate controller, locate the menu for sharing or linking the device with another app.
+Once the webshell server is running, the easiest way to get started with a Matter device, is to use one that has already been commissioned via Google/Apple/Home Assistant/etc. In the appropriate controller, locate the menu for sharing or linking the device with another app.
 When given a pairing code, enter it in the webshell form.
 Once entered, after a short delay a visualization should pop up in the browser user interface.
 If it doesn't, check the console for messages.

-If you want to commission a Matter device that hasn't already been set up, see the matter.js shell documentation regarding bluetooth libraries for your system, start the webshell with a "--ble" parameter,  and then when entering the paring code in the browser UI, add --ble, e.g. "0123456789  --ble"
+If you want to commission a Matter device that hasn't already been set up, see the matter.js shell documentation regarding Bluetooth libraries for your system, start the webshell with a "--ble" parameter,  and then when entering the pairing code in the browser UI, add --ble, e.g. "0123456789  --ble"

 ## MatterInspector.html
 ![image of Matter Inspector example](https://raw.githubusercontent.com/JimBuzbee/matter-controller/main/public/MatterExplorer.png)